Javastro/TAPServer/README.md

 # tap-server

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project creates a generic TAP server

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.
+This project uses Quarkus, If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Running the application in dev mode